Camberwick Green, Trumpton and Chigley

 We ride with Mr.Antonio,the ice cream man,with a delivery for Winkstead Hall's tea room.

-By chance,the people of Chigley are due to present his Lordship with a small,working model of a steam engine as a "thankyou" for his daily dances.
+By chance,the people of Chigley are due to present his Lordship with a small,single-seater ride-on steam engine as a "thankyou" for his daily dances.

-Come 6 o'clock it's duely presented and,as word had got around about Bilton's plight,Mr.Crockett also arrives with a small trailer which,when hooked-up, provides Bilton with his ride-on barrow.
+Come 6 o'clock it's duely presented.And,as word had got around about Bilton's plight,Mr.Crockett also arrives with a small trailer which,when hooked-up,provides him with his ride-on barrow.